Consistency training III: An engineer's guide to the literature

 Consistency training for semi-supervised learning using symmetrical siamese network.
 Not actually novel but excellent representative work, well written with great conceptual overview of how consistency training works.
 One of the best in the genre.
 Claims that their novelty is how they do data augmentation, but they do the standard set of augmentations.
 RandAug.
 “But different from existing work, we focus on the unattended question of how the form or “quality” of the noising operation can influence the performance of this consistency training framework”

 applied to NLP, which uses back-translation to get a different view of the same underlying sentence.
 They outperformed previous work by a large margin using consistency training rather than a masked LM (which is contrastive but not consistency).
-GPT-3 would of course come in and dominate NLP with a traditional masked LM, but one wonders how a consistency approach like UDA Unsupervised Data Augmentation for Consistency Training (2019)
+GPT-3 would of course come in and dominate NLP with a traditional masked LM, but one wonders how a consistency approach like

 ———————–